lizmtobin/lizmtobin/README.md

 ### Hi there 👋

-⚡ About Me: I'm a photographer, creator and newly minted Web Developer!
+⚡ About Me: I'm a Photographer, Creator and Junior Web Developer!

+😎 I've recently completed Coding Bootcmap with Le Wagon Lonodon.

 🔭 I’m currently working on a bit of geocoding magic and making the odd gif.

 🌱 I’m currently learning Java.
-A classic.
+Tho Ruby-On-Rails is my home.

 👯 I’m looking to collaborate on any creative projects!